What to Do When You’re Sick at Home and Have Nothing to Do

 Should I try to stay productive while sick?

-Generally, no. Most people recover better when they prioritize rest over productivity, especially during the first few days.
+Generally, no. Most people recover more quickly when they prioritise rest over productivity, especially during the first few days.

 Conclusion